tamagokun/arcade_db_downloader/README.md

 # Arcade DB Downloader

 Downloads arcade db files with support for internetarchive auth credentials.
+If IA is behaving properly, you should just use update_all, not this!

 ## Instructions: